AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/social-functions/use-emails-in-social-promotions.md

 >
 >**Definition**
 >
->* **auto on goal**: The fulfillment email is sent automatically as each participant meets the goal.
+>* **[!UICONTROL auto on goal]**: The fulfillment email is sent automatically as each participant meets the goal.
->* **manually send**: Once people start meeting the goal, return to your referral offer to manually [send the fulfillment email](/help/marketo/product-docs/demand-generation/social/referral-offers/send-referral-offer-fulfillment-email.md).
+>* **[!UICONTROL manually send]**: Once people start meeting the goal, return to your referral offer to manually [send the fulfillment email](/help/marketo/product-docs/demand-generation/social/referral-offers/send-referral-offer-fulfillment-email.md).
 >

 >[!MORELIKETHIS]